-328 • STUDENT COMPLAINTS, GRIEVANCES AND ACADEMIC MISCONDUCT
+STUDENT COMPLAINTS, GRIEVANCES AND ACADEMIC MISCONDUCT • 335

-- 4. The date of notification establishes whether the student will be given a W or F. A grade of W is assigned before the withdrawal date, and either a W or F is assigned after that date, at the recommendation of the instructor. - 5.
+- 2. If disruptions continue, the instructor will personally talk with the student, giving him or her written notice that the instructor proposes to withdraw the student from the course for disruption of the class.
+The notice must identify the behavior deemed disruptive that has resulted in the invocation of this policy, as well as provide information regarding the scheduling of a time and place for the student to meet with the instructor and department chair or program director to discuss the issue. - 3.
+The student shall be given the opportunity to meet with the instructor and department chair or program director, and to be heard no later than five (5) business days after the student's receipt of written notification. - 4.
+The date of notification establishes whether the student will be given a W or F. A grade of W is assigned before the withdrawal date, and either a W or F is assigned after that date, at the recommendation of the instructor. - 5.
 With concurrence of the department chair or program director, the instructor may immediately require the student to leave the class, or may allow the student to remain in class until a final determination is made on the student's status. - 6.
 The student must be informed that he or she may invite one person from the University community to be present as an observer at the meeting between the student, the instructor, and the department chair or program director.